ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 #### Best-case complexity

-In @sec:best-worst-and-average-cases we argued why we usually are not interested in the best-case complexity, but Quicksort is an exception to this.
+In @sec:analysis-1:complexity-cases we argued why we usually are not interested in the best-case complexity, but Quicksort is an exception to this.
 It is interesting and useful to analyse the best-case complexity of Quicksort, because the best case is so much more common than the worst case (in normal circumstances).